Personal-Data-Acquisition/PDA_paperwork/PRD/product_requirements_document.md

 * The rust language
 * C compiler(s)
-* Rust Embessy Library.
+* Rust Embassy Library.
 * Rust Rocket(web server)
 * STM SDK and HAL
 * The CAN standard.
 * The Unix networking stack
 * SQLite and or rust file I/O
-* Rust Libraries availble for individual sensor modules.
+* Rust Libraries available for individual sensor modules.
-*

 ## Market Assessment and Competition Analysis

+**RexGen:**
+Proprietary CAN bus based data logger, hard to find tutorial or documentation and is prohibitively expensive for hobbyists.
+Also unable to guarantee that their system is memory safe.

+**CANedge1:**
+CANedge1: It has open source elements to it and documentation that is accessible, but still does not meet the requirements for its cost.

 DEWEsoft sells test and measurement equipment.
 Their products are not a good fit for our users because they are designed for industry, and therefore overkill and are prohibitively expensive for an individual.